Domain Registration (RDAP): a beginner's guide

 Here's what's actually happening behind the scenes when you call this endpoint:

-Queries RDAP (Registration Data Access Protocol) servers to retrieve domain registration metadata including registrar name, IANA accreditation ID, and URL (web address); registration dates (created, updated, expires) with computed domain age in days, newly-registered flag (< 30 days), days until expiry, and expiring-soon flag (< 30 days); EPP status codes (clientTransferProhibited, serverHold, redemptionPeriod, etc.); authoritative nameservers; DNSSEC (Domain Name System Security Extensions) signing status; and registrant, administrative, and technical contacts — each with name, organization, email, phone, and full address (street, city, state, postal code, country).
-Handles GDPR-redacted registrant data gracefully and supports RDAP automatic locating for both gTLDs and many ccTLDs.
-Optionally returns the full raw RDAP response via the include_raw parameter.
+Queries RDAP (Registration Data Access Protocol) servers (the official internet standard, the official internet standard bootstrap) to retrieve domain registration metadata including registrar name, IANA accreditation ID, and URL (web address); registration dates (created, updated, expires) with computed domain age in days, newly-registered flag (< 30 days), days until expiry, and expiring-soon flag (< 30 days); EPP status codes (clientTransferProhibited, serverHold, redemptionPeriod, etc.); authoritative nameservers; DNSSEC (Domain Name System Security Extensions) signing status; and registrant, administrative, and technical contacts.
+Detects privacy-proxy registrants (WhoisGuard, PrivacyGuardian, Withheld for Privacy, Domains By Proxy, Cloudflare Registrar, etc.) and surfaces a `contacts.redacted` flag with `redaction_reason` when GDPR (General Data Protection Regulation) / ICANN privacy policy suppresses identifying fields, so compliance reports can distinguish "redacted" from "missing data".
+Enriches the registrar against the IANA registrar registry — `registrar.is_accredited` and `registrar.country` derive from a curated subset of the official IANA Registrar IDs assignment.
+For ccTLDs without RDAP support, falls back to legacy WHOIS (who is) over TCP port 43 (the official internet standard) and surfaces the protocol used via the `protocol` field.
+Optionally returns the raw upstream response via include_raw.

 If you're using an AI assistant through MCP, you don't need to understand any of the technical details — the assistant calls the tool and translates the result for you.